1Hive/time-lock-app/docs/technical-documentation.md

 # Time Lock App Technical Docs

-This doc goes through `Lock.sol` and `WithdrawLockLib.sol`, explaining every function and it's intended functionality.
+This doc goes through `TimeLock.sol` and `WithdrawLockLib.sol`, explaining every function and it's intended functionality.

 <br />

 ## WithdrawLockLib.sol

 `WithdrawLockLib.sol` is a library that creates and deletes locks.
-Because `Lock.sol` is dependent on many Aragon apps that use solidity 0.4.24, `WithdrawLockLib.sol` also uses solidity 0.4.24.
+Because `TimeLock.sol` is dependent on many Aragon apps that use solidity 0.4.24, `WithdrawLockLib.sol` also uses solidity 0.4.24.
 In the future these may be upgraded.

 ```
 pragma solidity ^0.4.24;